natemcintosh/comp_stat_project/README.md

 A group project for Computational Statistics

 ## Data
-Please put your three data files in the `./data` folder.
+Please create a folder called `data` at the same level as this file.
+Put your three data files in the `./data` folder.
 It should contain

 1. `equity_prices`
 1. `retail_flow_daily`